danielsarkwa/church-dashboardapp-back-end/README.md

 ## TODO - 1 (Use case and entity)
-    - Implment the presenter class for Indents.
-        * add the class
-        * update all the entites that uses them

     - Implement the basic structure for the USERS and ADMINS
         * Create the entry class
         * Create the details presenter classes (for the list and for the details)